gjmreborn1/WebQuiz/README.md

 # Web Quiz
+### The multi-user web application for creating and solving quizzes.

 [![gjmreborn1](https://circleci.com/gh/gjmreborn1/WebQuiz.svg?style=shield)](https://circleci.com)

-The multi-user web application for creating and solving quizzes.
-Quizzes are paged (pages start from 0).
+### Features
+* User authorization system
+* Variety of quiz operations (add, remove, solve, get)
+* Data validation that ensures its consistency

+### Developers info
+* Unit and integration tests are provided.
+* Authorization is done with **JWT strategy** (you pass JWT inside **Authorization header**).
-To authorize yourself, you must pass valid JWT token inside Authorization header.
-If you will be unauthorized at the secure route, 401 status code will be returned.
+If you will be unauthorized at the secure route, 401 status code is returned.

-Unit and integration tests are provided for the most important classes.
+* Quizzes are paged (pages start from 0).
+* There are two implementations of QuizService (choose implementation in QuizController's constructor):
+    * QuizServiceDatabaseImpl (DatabaseQuizService qualifier) - stores quizzes data inside database
+    * QuizServiceInMemoryImpl (InMemoryQuizService qualifier) - stores quizzes data inside in-memory list

+### Technologies used
+* Java
+* Spring
+* Hibernate (JPA)
+* JUnit
+* Mockito
+* Gradle
+* Git

 ### Each user has these fields:
 * id